apichick/apigee-dev-training/labs/lab-01/README.md

     ![Select API proxy type](images/select-api-proxy-type.png)

-5. Enter the proxy details (name, base path, target URL and description) on the **Details** screen.
+5. Enter the proxy details (name, base path, target URL and description) as shown on the screenshot below in the **Details** section.
 The url is https://apigee-dev-training.appspot.com/library/v1.
 Once you are ready jump to the next screen.

     ![Enter API proxy details](images/enter-api-proxy-details.png)